Car-free adventures nearNorthallertonYorkshire

 - After twenty minutes, the bus gets to picturesque Osmotherley.
 Get off at the green, near the Golden Lion and Three Tuns pubs, and have a wander.

-- The last bus back to Northallerton leaves Osmotherley at 5.26pm.
+- Check when the last bus back to Northallerton leaves Osmotherley.

 2. Walk to Mount Grace Priory